-East Ayrshire Council does not have a Sustainable Energy Action Plan.
-What it does have is an Energy Strategy and Carbon Management Programme (Reference 13).
-EAC complete further sustainability reporting and this can be accessed at the link below:
+East Ayrshire Council has an Energy Strategy and Carbon Management Programme (Reference 13).
+Air quality considerations form an integral part of any climate change policies.
+EAC complete further sustainability reporting and this can be accessed at the link below:- is committed to reducing its Carbon Emissions and will put CO2 emissions reduction at the core of its business activities"